The Greatest Mother of 'em All

-The Greatest Mother of 'em All is a 1969 short film made by Robert Aldrich.
+The Greatest Mother of 'em All is a 1969 short film produced and directed by Robert Aldrich.
+It was made with the intention of both showcasing actress Alexandra Hay and to raise the financing for a feature film version of the story.

 Plot

 Stage mother Dolly Murdock (Ann Sothern) uses the attractiveness of her teenage daughter Tricia (Alexandra Hay) for her own economic gains, leading Tricia to experience a nightmarish loss of innocence.